Call 911 for Emergencies.

 Reinstated Police Officer - Effective March 25, 2014

 Former Fayetteville Police Officers who left the department in good standing, have not been gone for longer than one year and still retain their law enforcement certificate, need only to complete the following hiring steps:

-- 1. Complete and submit an application: include a letter of request if you are seeking reinstatement.
+- 1. Complete an on-line application.
+Include a letter of request if you are seeking reinstatement.
 You must meet all of City of Fayetteville's Reinstatement Policy requirements.
 Reinstatement is a privilege and not a guarantee.